en

 A Sumo Stable training space

-Each stable is headed by an Oyakata (literally parent figure), or Stable master.
+Each stable is headed by an Oyakata (literally “parent figure”), or stable master.
 Stable masters are always successful retired wrestlers themselves.
 Their role is to manage and administer their stables and to take care of the wrestlers under their care.
-They also judge Sumo matches and are the point of contact for other stables and associations.
+They also judge sumo matches and serve as the point of contact for other stables and associations.

-Every day the Rikishi at each Sumo stable wake up early and have training first thing in the morning called, Asageiko.
+Every day, the Rikishi at each sumo stable wake up early and begin their training first thing in the morning, called Asageiko.

-What Is Asageiko? and How Can You Watch
+What Is Asageiko and How Can to Watch it

 Kasugano Beya Sumo Stable